 One thing to keep in mind as a senior over 70 getting a travel insurance policy is that travel insurance companies consider people older than 70 to be at high risk for illness and injury.
 Because of this, most senior travel insurance plans have restricted policy maximum options, reduced benefits and higher premiums.

-What Can Travel Insurance for Over 70 Cover?
+What Does Travel Insurance Over 70 Cover?

 Travel insurance for seniors over 70 can offer coverage for emergency medical events that may happen while traveling outside of one’s home country.